CodinGame/codingame-sdk-playground/core-concepts/core-3-game-manager.md

 You can get your `Player` instances from the Game Manager.
 They allow you to interact with the players' AIs.

-You can use the `getNicknameToken()` and `getAvatarToken()` that will be converted into the real corresponding information by the viewer.
+You can use the `getNicknameToken()` and `getAvatarToken()` methods to get tokens that will be converted into the real corresponding information by the viewer.

 To allow the AIs to play:
 - You must send input data to your players with `sendInputLine()`.